Sacred Heart School - Photograph by Scott Munn

 Here are 10 useful tips for a stress-free private school enrolment:

 - Start early.
 You should give yourself at least one year to complete the process.
 But, most private school administrators advise starting even earlier.
-Suzanne Poole, the director of enrolment and marketing at St. John's-Kimarnock in Breslau, Ont., points out: "One advantage of independent schools is we do have maximum class sizes, so when we're full, we're full."
+Suzanne Poole, the director of enrolment and marketing at St. John's-Kimarnock in Breslau, Ontario, points out: "One advantage of independent schools is we do have maximum class sizes, so when we're full, we're full."
 As such, beginning your search early, particularly 16 months in advance, may give you an edge.

 - Do your homework!
 You should research all of the schools in your area to identify which one meets your child's specific needs and aptitudes.